Septem151/gifsync/CONTRIBUTING.md

         * [Download and Install the latest Python 3 release][windows-python-url]
             * IMPORTANT: When installing, please check "Add Python 3.x to PATH"
             * (Optional) When installing, select "Disable path length limit" (this may resolve some bugs)
+* PostgreSQL / Psql
+    * Docker
+        * I highly recommend using Docker for PostgreSQL.
+Please see the [Docker Prerequisites](#prerequisites-docker) section for help setting up Docker, then proceed with the next steps.
+        * Follow steps 1 & 2 in [Environment Setup (Local)](#environment-setup-local), then run the following command:
+            ```sh
+            docker-compose -f docker-compose.postgres.yml up --build -d
+            ```
+        * Open a web browser and go to `localhost:8080`.
+Within the Adminer console, select/enter the following:
+            - System: PostgreSQL
+            - Server: db
+            - Username: postgres
+            - Password: devpassword
+            - Database: postgres
+        * Click on "Import" near the left-hand side, and under "File upload" select the file `db_template.sql`.
+        Execute the chosen file.
+You now have a test database that is available for the app to use, and a GUI to interact with the database.
+If you wish to use the command line, enter `docker exec -it gifsync_db_1 bash` and once you are in the container's terminal, enter `psql -U postgres`.
+    * Linux
+        * Follow steps 1 & 2 in [Environment Setup (Local)](#environment-setup-local), then run the following commands:
+        ```sh
+        sudo apt update && sudo apt install postgresql
+        # If you don't set the password to "devpassword", you will need to modify the password used in the code.
+        # It is recommended that you set a strong password when running postgres locally on your machine like this.
+        sudo passwd postgres
+        sudo su - postgres
+        psql -U postgres -d postgres -a -f /absolute/path/to/project/db_template.sql
+        ```
+    * Windows
+        * Follow steps 1 & 2 in [Environment Setup (Local)](#environment-setup-local) to get the `db_template.sql` file
+        * [Download][postgres-windows-url] and install PostgreSQL and PgAdmin installer
+        * Use PgAdmin to run the `db_template.sql` file

 ### Environment Setup (Local)